palmenhq/palmenhq.dev-archived/source/_posts/self-taught-ecc-guide-part-2-hands-on.md

 0x00b54e93ee2eba3086a55f4249873e291d1ab06c
 ```

 You can validate it by using an [Ethereum key-to-address converter](https://toolkit.abdk.consulting/ethereum#recover-address,key-to-address).
-Commonly Ethereum hex strings are prefixed with `0x`, but as you know this is not part of the hex value.
+Commonly Ethereum hex strings are prefixed with `0x`, but, as you know this is not part of the hex value.

 ## Conclusion

-There's many moving parts in cryptography, and I'd recommend doing as little as possible yourself, but with this knowledge you should at least know a little more about the libraries you use.
+There's many moving parts in cryptography, and I'd recommend doing as little as possible yourself.
+However, with this knowledge you should at least know a little more about the libraries you use.
 They all do the same things ultimately, and mostly it is OpenSSL doing the real work under the hood.

-There are some essential parts to ECC that I've purposely omitted because it's just too much to cover in a couple of blog posts.
-But expect a follow-up describing signing/verifying content with ECDSA and maybe something on symmetric cryptography and Diffie-Hellman Key Exchange (DH/ECDH).
+There are some essential parts to ECC that I've purposely omitted because it's just too much to cover in a couple of blog posts, but expect a follow-up describing signing/verifying content with ECDSA and maybe something on symmetric cryptography and Diffie-Hellman Key Exchange (DH/ECDH).

-If you found this useful, or not (or if you found any issues), please do let me know on [Twitter](https://twitter.com/palmenhq)!
-Congratulations and thanks for making it all the way 🌞
+If you found this useful, or not (or ,if you found any issues), please do let me know on [Twitter](https://twitter.com/palmenhq)!
+Congratulations and thanks for making it all the way! 🌞